calnix/stakingPro/Documentation/ContractExplanations.md

 ```solidity
 updateVaultFees(bytes32 vaultId, uint256 nftFeeFactor, uint256 creatorFeeFactor, uint256 realmPointsFeeFactor) external whenStartedAndNotEnded whenNotPaused whenNotUnderMaintenance
 ```

-Updates the fees for a specified vault:

-- Only the vault creator can update fees
+Updates the vault fee structure.
+Only the vault creator can update fees, with restrictions:

-- Creator can only decrease their creator fee factor
+- Creator can only decrease their creator fee factor (but may increase other fees proportionally)
-- Total of all fees cannot exceed 50% [MocaToken stakers receive at least 50% of rewards]
+- Total fees (NFT + creator + realm points) cannot exceed `MAXIMUM_FEE_FACTOR`

 ## activateCooldown